kotetuco/rust-baremetal/readme.md

-# Docker Rust dev.
+# Docker Rust BareMetal dev

-## A Docker container for Rust developing.
+## A Docker container for BareMetal developing in Rust.

 The container can be build Rust source code.